Mechanisation is a multi-dimensional concept and widely used in agriculture.

 Rural India has shown a significance and steady increase in farming development to produce comparatively higher amount to meet the demand of rising nation as a result of Political will to implement stringent government policies that brought changes in the nation’s socio-economic development which has placed the country in the confederation of leading exporter of Agro-Allied products in the world.

-Agricultural business is, and remains undoubtedly, the engine of growth and economic diversification of Nigeria’s industrial sector
+Agricultural business is, and remains undoubtedly, the engine of growth and economic diversification in Nigeria with Mechanisation.

 Any investment in Nigeria in this direction will be profitable as the nation diversifies its economy into Agriculture.